AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 Now consider the case of the left rotate.
 The conditions under which one must apply the left rotate can therefore be formulated as: "if a node is right-skewed and it's right child is right-skewed, then apply the left rotate to it".
 In similar fashion conditions for the other rotations can be formulated.

-Using these concepts the AVL tree can now be implimented.
+Using these concepts the AVL tree can now be implemented.
 As the each node now needs to have an associated height and a balance factor, the node class must be changed as below:

 ```python
 class Node: